TensorOpsAI/LLMstudio/README.md

 ---

 Thank you for choosing LLMstudio.
-Your journey to perfecting AI interactions begins here.
+Your journey to perfecting AI interactions starts here.